How to Get a NJ Restraining Order

 You will want to make several copies of the order so you can put your hands on it easily.
 Think about keeping a copy at home, in your car, at your workplace, and if you have children, make sure their school or daycare also has a copy so that they are kept in the loop.
 Also take caution with your contact information.
 Use a P.O.
 Box for correspondence so you are not giving out your address if you changed it, change your locks, invest in a security system and get a good system of support with friends and family.
 If the order is violated, first call the police.
 The police can arrest the abuser in many cases, where they can face criminal contempt charges, which include fines and potentially even jail time.
 If the restraining order is final, then it is not easy to get it dissolved, which is purposeful to protect the victims of domestic violence.
 If the victim requests a dissolution of the order, then the judge is entitled to hold a hearing and question each party to ensure the victim has not been threatened or coerced to remove it.
 If the abuse files the order, then the judge has to determine if both parties consent to the order, the current relationship between the victim and abuser, whether the victim is still afraid, and any rehabilitative steps the abuser has taken, such as attending counseling, or seeking rehabilitative treatment if substance abuse was a problem.

-If you have more questions on how to get a NJ restraining order, contact the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you have more questions on how to get a NJ restraining order, contact the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
 With over 20 years of experience, he can guide you through every family law issue you might have.